ModelNet40-E: An Uncertainty-Aware Benchmark for Point Cloud Classification: Experiments

-Models are trained independently on each noise configuration (None, Light, Moderate, Heavy) for 100 epochs using cross-entropy loss as the objective.
-Training is performed with the Adam optimizer \citep{kingma2014adam}, using an initial learning rate of $1 \times 10^{-3}$, which is decayed by a factor of 0.7 every 20 epochs.
-PointNet and DGCNN models are trained with a batch size of 32, while PTv3 uses a reduced batch size of 8 due to its higher memory requirement.
-The best models are selected based on the highest classification accuracy achieved on the test set.
+All models are trained for 100 epochs using cross-entropy loss and the Adam optimizer \citep{kingma2014adam}, with an initial learning rate of $1 \times 10^{-3}$ decayed by a factor of 0.7 every 20 epochs.
+The batch size is 32 for all models except PTv3, which uses a reduced batch size of 8 due to its higher memory requirements.
+To ensure fair comparison across accuracy, calibration, and uncertainty awareness, we consistently evaluate the checkpoint from the final epoch (epoch 100) rather than selecting models based on accuracy alone.
 All experiments were conducted on a single NVIDIA RTX 4090 GPU.

-\subsubsection{Evaluation Metrics}
+\subsection{Evaluation Metrics}